 Why do people still lose money in the stock market despite doing a lot of reading , attending courses , analyzing ?

-Market always move in Cycle
+The market always moves in Cycle

-There are numerous versions of views and ideas developed by various market pundits and investors on market cycles, including Robert Precher’s Elliot Wave Theory, Harry Dent’s long wave theories and Ray Dalio’s debt cycle theories.
+There are numerous versions of views and ideas developed by various market pundits and investors on market cycles, including Robert Precher’s Elliot Wave Theory, Harry Dent’s long-wave theories and Ray Dalio’s debt cycle theories.

 The cycles could be as long as “ Kondratiev waves” ( 45-60 years ) or shorter as “ Kitchin cycle “ ( 3-5 years ).